ladrians/RoboND-DeepLearning-Project-P4/write.md

 #### Target not visible

-Scores for images while the quad is on patrol and the target is not visable:
+Scores for images while the quad is on patrol and the target is not visible:

 ```
-number of validation samples intersection over the union evaulated on 270
+number of validation samples intersection over the union evaluated on 270
 average intersection over union for background is 0.9806611376347832
 average intersection over union for other people is 0.5967161249589469
 average intersection over union for the hero is 0.0